IDmikael/WheelOfFortune/README.md

 ## Simple game made with Cocos Engine.

 * #### Game client is made with JavaScript and located in WheelOfFortune folder.
 * #### Game server is made with NodeJS and located in WheelOfFortuneServer folder.
-For storing data at the server uses Sqlite3 Database.
+For storing data server uses Sqlite3 Database.

 # Screenshots